 Melanoma is a cancer of the skin.
 It develops in cells that give the skin its color (melanocytes).
-Melanoma can develp anywhere on your body, but it is most common where skin is exposed to the sun.
-In 2017, appoximately 87,000 people were diagnosed with Melanoma in the US.
-This makes Melanoma the 5th most common cancer diagnosis among US adults.
+Melanoma can develop anywhere on your body, but it is most common where skin is exposed to the sun.
+In 2017, approximately 87,000 people were diagnosed with melanoma in the US.
+This makes melanoma the 5th most common cancer diagnosis among US adults.

 Risk Factors for Developing Melanoma

-It is impossible to predict whether or not you will develop Melanoma; or if you already had Melanoma, whether or not you will have a recurrence of Melanoma.
-There are many factors that play a role for developing Melanoma.
-It is unknown, how exactly these factors interact with each other.
-However, there are some well known risk factors:
+It is impossible to predict whether or not you will develop melanoma, or if you have already had melanoma, whether or not you will develop another melanoma.
+There are many risk factors that play a role in developing melanoma.
+Although it is not known exactly how these factors interact with each other, several key risk factors have been identified:

-- exposure to ultraviolett (UV) light from the sun or from tanning lights,
+- Exposure to ultraviolet (UV) light from the sun or indoor tanning

-These remain risk factors after you have had a Melanoma diagnosis.
-The more of these risk criteria you meet, the more likely you are to be vulnerable for a second diagnosis of Melanoma.
+These risk factors remain important after you have had a melanoma diagnosis.
+The more of these risk criteria you meet, the more likely you are to be vulnerable to a second diagnosis of melanoma.